tl-its-umich-edu/ar-sandbox/Unity/2019.1.2f1/AR Foundation Template/README.md

 - Target minimum iOS Version has been changed to 11.0
 - Architecture has been changed to ARM64

-### Quality settings (medium quality)
+### Quality settings

+#### Medium quality

 - Shadow Distance has been changed to 8
 - Shadow Resolution has been changed to High Resolution

 ## Packages

-- AR Foundation version 1.1.0 has been added
+- AR Foundation version 2.1.0 has been added
-- ARKit XR Plugin version 1.0.0 has been added
+- ARKit XR Plugin version 2.1.0 has been added

 ## Build Settings

 - The platform has been switched to iOS

+## Scenes

+- A minimal AR scene has been created.